 - Use a mix of traditional and contemporary sales prospecting techniques such as cold calls, emails, and other social networks

 - Tailor make the message for each prospect after a thorough research

 - Plan and implement a prospect follow up calendar

-Building Exclusive Lists– With platforms like LinkedIn offering you multiple search criteria, you can always play around to identify prospects that do not fall into the "OFTEN CONTACTED ” category.
+Building Exclusive Lists– With platforms such as LinkedIn offering you multiple search criteria, you can always play around to identify prospects that do not fall into the “OFTEN CONTACTED” category.
 You can refine your search based on a multitude of criteria such as titles (special titles), location (suburbs), and industry verticals and so on.

 Reaching Decision Makers – With the ever growing popularity of social networks, especially, LinkedIn, you now have almost full information about the decision maker.
 Their LinkedIn profiles should give you some insights on how you can position yourself.

 You can try and engage them on LinkedIn through the direct messaging feature or contact them over business email.

 Use Social platforms – You should try investing more time in researching your prospects.
 Apart from LinkedIn, you should leverage social media to know more about your prospect.
 It helps to study their blogs, website, twitter, face book and other social profiles and engage with them.
 Well, calling or cold emailing is still not a dead method.
 However, social networks are certainly better starting points.

 Messaging – You will be able to tailor make your message better when you have a 360 degree view of your prospect.
 My famous method is always to compliment the decision maker on a recent achievement.
 It shows you really want to engage with them.
 I believe and advocate the fact that effective prospect research is the first starting point for a sales dialog.